ManuelLeichtle/blog.camunda.org/content/post/2018/05/camunda-bpm-790-released.md

 * [XX Fixes]()
 <!-- FEATURES LIST ENDS -->

+In addition, Wildfly 11, JBoss EAP 7.1, Tomcat 9, and the database Maria DB 10.2 are now officially supported.

 You can [Download Camunda for free](https://camunda.com/download/) (click on Preview Release) or [Run it with Docker](https://hub.docker.com/r/camunda/camunda-bpm-platform/).

+We have also released the Camunda Spring Boot Starter 3.0.0 (TODO: link to BLOG POST), which relies on Spring Boot 2.0.0 by default.

 To see a full list of the changes, please check out our [Release Notes](https://app.camunda.com/jira/secure/ReleaseNote.jspa?projectId=10230&version=15301) and the list of [Known Issues](https://app.camunda.com/jira/issues/?jql=affectedVersion%20%3D%207.9.0).